How To Update A Stone Fireplace

 Step 1: Consult With The Professionals

-Before any fireplace remodel, you'll want to ensure your fireplace is in
+Before any fireplace remodel, you'll want to ensure your fireplace is in good

-in quite some time so we called in a fireplace technician to clean and
+call in a fireplace technician to clean and service the unit.
+The technician

-service the unit.
-The technician also confirmed that we could safely move
+also confirmed that we could safely move the unit forward 2", so that it would

-the unit forward 2", so that it would sit in front of the new tile surround.
+sit in front of the new tile surround.

-Step 2: Construct The Framing
+Step 2: Construct The Fireplace Framing

 Our new fireplace design involved building a new frame in front of the old

-hammer and new framing was built using
+with a hammer and new wood framing around the fireplace was built using

-we keep the fireplace simple and would not have a mantel.
+decided we keep the fireplace simple and would not have a mantel.

-Step 3 Create A Chase for Cables
+Step 3: Create A Chase for Cables

 As we planned to have a TV above the fireplace, we used this opportunity to

 build in a way to hide the TV cable wires.
-Using plumbing pipes, we created
+You definitely want to anticipate

-a chase from the middle of the center stud down to the bottom right corner
+Using plumbing pipes, we created a chase from the middle of the center stud

-of the fireplace.
-The plan was to have the cables come out at that location
+down to the bottom right corner of the fireplace.
+The plan was to have the

-and then feed them down to a media cabinet on the right side of the
+cables come out at that location and then feed them down to a media cabinet on

-fireplace.
+the right side of the fireplace.
 The media cabinet would hold our cable box.

 To feed the cables through the chase, we came up with this solution.
-We fed
+We fed a

-stud to hold it in place.
-Once the TV was installed, we would wrap that top
+Once the TV was installed, we would wrap that top end of the floral wire

-end of the floral wire around the TV cables and pull them through the chase,
+around the TV cables and pull them through the chase, without worrying they

-without worrying they would get stuck inside.
-The openings of the chase
+would get stuck inside.
+The openings of the chase would be covered with

 electrical brush plates to allow the cables to move freely.